The Alzheimer's Association has created this list of warning

 People with Alzheimer's can lose track of dates, seasons and the passage of time.
 They may have trouble understanding something if it is not happening immediately.
 Sometimes they may forget where they are or how they got there.

 What's typical?
 Getting confused about the day of the week but figuring it out later.

 Trouble understanding visual images and spatial relationships

 For some people, having vision problems is a sign of Alzheimer's.
-They may have difficulty reading, judging distance and determining color or contrast.
-In terms of perception, they may pass a mirror and think someone else is in the room.
-They may not realize they are the person in the mirror.
+They may have difficulty reading, judging distance and determining color or contrast, which may cause problems with driving.

 What's typical?
 Vision changes related to cataracts.

 New problems with words in speaking or writing